 Is there a problem?

 There are a number of charitable institutions that will not, as a matter of policy, make grants or gifts to entities that are not also recognised or registered as charities.
-This has always struck me as an “over-the-top” approach, perhaps demonstrating some lack of sophistication in the screening of grant applications.
-Even if the donee is a charity, poor donation decisions can still be made which may cause trouble.
+This has always struck me as a possibly “over-the-top” approach, perhaps demonstrating some lack of sophistication in the screening of grant applications.
+Even if the donee is a registered charity, poor donation decisions can still be made which may cause trouble.

-I believe there is nothing inherently wrong if a charity makes a gift, grant or donation to a non-charity as long as that gift, grant or donation is for a charitable purpose.
+I believe there is nothing inherently wrong if a charity makes a gift, grant or donation to a non-charity as long as that gift, grant or donation is made and used for a charitable purpose.
 Of course, if the donee is not accepted as having “donee status” by the Inland Revenue Department (see below), the donor may not be able to obtain revenue advantages from the donation.